5 Survival Tips For Business Owners During A Recession

 Tips To Help A Business During Recession

-Instead of always whining and murmuring, here are some ways to keep your business afloat during a recession.
+Instead of always whining and feeling depressed, here are some ways to keep your business afloat during a recession.

 Do your staff understand how important your customers are to your business?
 Is there a minimum quality standard of service delivery that your employees are required to provide to your customers?